Nevenall/Shift-X/src/System/00 Quickstart.md

 This is a section for taking actions and how powers affect that, and also additional complications that can occur, namely, adding engagement dice.
 And powers getting overtaxed or shutdown.

+### Using Powers

+A power can be used with either an action or a resist.
+When you use a power you increase the effect of action by the threat of the power, or reduce the level of harm taken by the threat of your power.

+Even if your power reduces potential harm to 0 or less, you are still rolling a resist and still have to spend the stress.

+Using a power is optional, unless some kind of complication is in play, because whenever you activate a power you give the GM an opportunity to introduce additional complications based on your power and its threat.

+Using a power can make your actions much more effective, but you risk equally more serious complications.

 Also want to know about the GM spending villainy dice for things like villain "flashbacks" and contingency plans, and also to escape.

 ## Transitions